 Sweeten contractor Thomas explained that as a business grows, costs also go up.
 “Insurances increase yearly, and anything related to MEPs (mechanical, electrical, and plumbing) has also increased a bit as these subcontractors—especially plumbers—have seen an increase in their costs.”
 This is because the rules have become more stringent and there needs to be “more eyes on the project.”
 Additionally, he mentions, “Buildings are being more stringent on their [insurance] requirements which cause us to keep up with those needs.”

-You have a fair amount of choice in deciding what to spend on some material aspects of a kitchen renovation, but some basic renovation costs and labor-intensive steps are instrumental to the work overall, no matter what you spend on materials.
-Having a good handle on the real costs involved will allow you to better align your budget, avoid surprises, and get you that much closer to your dream kitchen.
+You have a fair amount of choice in deciding what to spend on the material aspects of a kitchen renovation.
+However, some labor-intensive steps are instrumental to the work overall, no matter what you spend on materials.
+Knowing the real costs involved in an NYC kitchen renovation will allow you to better align your budget, avoid surprises, and get you that much closer to your dream kitchen.

 Find out how long a kitchen renovation takes—and what’s involved—in our step-by-step guide and process timeline.

 Refer your renovating friends to Sweeten and you’ll both receive a $250 Visa gift card when they sign a contract with a Sweeten general contractor.

 Sweeten handpicks the best general contractors to match each project’s location, budget, and scope, helping until project completion.
 Follow the blog for renovation ideas and inspiration and when you’re ready to renovate, start your renovation on Sweeten.